jazminerosello/Fishdom-An-Inspired-Blob.io-Game/README.md

 However, when the player tries to eat a bigger enemy, the player dies.
 Time is also recorded as long as the guardian is still alive.

 Different power-ups can be collected by the guardian:

-  Item 			                Effect
+1. Speedboost ---- doubles the speed of for 5 seconds
-Speedboost	    doubles the speed of for 5 seconds Shield 	 		    provides immunity for 5 seconds
+2. Shield 	  ---- provides immunity for 5 seconds

-You can play this game with your friend.
-Beat his/her time being alive and the number of food eaten.
-Enjoy!
+**You can play this game with your friend.
+Beat his/her time as his/her guardian is alive in Fishdom and the number of food his/her guardian eaten.
+Enjoy!**